alvsanand/apify-your-infra-with-crossplane/docs/implement-gitops.md

     }
     ```

-### Cleanup the Composition
+## 5. Cleanup the laboratory

 Last step, delete all resources created.
-We must only delete the ArgoCD app
+In this case, we should delete the application and ArgoCD will delete the resources created with it.

-- Delete all the resources.
+- Delete the application.

     ```bash
     kubectl delete application -n argocd acw-storage